Dicridon/DiStore/README.md

 ## Compile
 The `Makefile` can be used to build the targets. `make tests` will produce all runnable binaries used by DiStore in the directory `target`.
 If errors occurs, please use Ruby gem `canoe` and command `canoe test store` to build DiStore.
 You will find it helpful to visit `canoe`'s tutorial at [canoe](https://github.com/Dicridon/canoe "canoe, cargo for C++").

+A `compile_commands.json` file is already included in this repo.
+Any text editors (Emacs/Vim/VSCode) or IDE that uses `compile_commands.json` for LSP utility should work well with it.

 ## Run
 There are many parameters
-- `--type, -t compute/memory`, specify the role of current machine, either a compute node (CN) or memory node (MN).
+- `--type, -t compute/memory` specifies the role of current machine, either a compute node (CN) or memory node (MN).
-- `--config, -c /path/to/config/file`, CN (or MN) should have config files to set up networks.
-Configure file format is explained later.
+- `--config, -c /path/to/config/file`.
+CN (or MN) should have config files to set up networks.
+Configure file format is explained in the next section.
+- `--memory_nodes /path/to/config/file`.
+CN needs to know which MNs can be contacted and their information.
+- `--threads, -T integer`.
+- `--size, -s integer`.
+How many key-value pairs are populated.
+- `--workload, -w A/B/C/L/R`.
+YCSB workloads.
+L and R are for load only and range only.

 ## Configuration
 We have configuration file examples in the directory `./config_files`.
 ### Compute node configuration file
 Format of a  compute node configuration file is as follows:
 ```C++
 //        tcp            roce         erpc
 node0: 1.1.1.1:123, 2.2.2.2:123, 3.3.3.3:123